 Good Morning Midnight’s Charlie Cacciatore knew he ‘made it’ when he snagged a job at Record Collector

 “I went to Catholic school in Des Moines, and I guess my way of rebelling was to be a total snob about records,” said Good Morning Midnight frontman Charlie Cacciatore.
-“Some people are in debate and others play tennis, and […]
+“Some people are in debate and others play tennis, and me and my friends survived in that ecosystem by taking on that kind of identity. […]

 Track Premiere: Kelly Pardekooper’s “Long Goodbye”